 - Tell Tale Signs: fictions (Turnstone Press, 1991), an image-text collection, Finalist for the Alberta fiction prize.

-- Several poetry chapbooks, including excerpts from the journals of Alberta Borges and a winner of the Canadian bpNichol Chapbook Award — a boy named:
+- Several poetry chapbooks, including excerpts from the journals of Alberta Borges and a boy named: (the latter a winner of the Canadian bpNichol Chapbook Award)

 - With art historian Lynne Bell, a series of SSHRC-funded interviews and essays about Canadian prairie feminist performance and visual artists.